 - Keep track of the basis of property.
 You need to keep records that determine the basis of your property.
 This includes the original cost or other basis of the property and any capital improvements you made.

 - Prepare tax returns.
 You need records to prepare your tax return.
 Good records help you to file quickly and accurately.
 This can save you both time and money.

 - Support items reported on tax returns.
 You must keep records in case the IRS has a question about your return.
 If the IRS examines your tax return, you may be asked to explain the items reported.
 Good records will help you support any item and present the correct tax liability.
 If you lack records, you will lose time getting statements and receipts from various sources.
 If you fail to produce the proper documents, you may have to pay additional tax and be subject to penalties.

 Types of Records To Keep

 Basic records are documents that everybody should keep.
 These are the records that prove your income and expenses.
 If you own a home or hold any investments, your basic records should contain documents related to those items.
 Table 2 provides examples of basic records.

 Your basic records prove the amounts you report as income on your tax return.
 Your income may include wages, dividends, interest, and partnership or S-corporation distributions.
 Your records also can prove that certain amounts are not taxable, such as tax-exempt interest.

 Note: If you receive a Form W-2, please retain Copy C until you begin receiving social security benefits.
 This will help protect your benefits in case there is a question about your work record or earnings in a specific year.
 Review the information shown on your annual (for workers over age 25) Social Security Statement.

-Your basic records prove the expenses for which you claim a deduction (or credit) on your tax return.
+Your basic records prove the expenses for which you claim a deduction (or a credit) on your tax return.
 Your deductions may include charitable contributions, mortgage interest, and real estate taxes.
-You also may have child care expenses for which you can claim a credit.
+You also may have childcare expenses for which you can claim a credit.